 - RB Christian Mccaffrey is one of the game’s most dynamic offensive threats, leading his team in both rushing and receiving yards while falling just short of 2,000 all-purpose yards.

 - During the team’s seven-game losing streak, the Panthers only managed to cover one spread and hit two Overs.

 - The Panthers’ defense, which finished 19th in points per game and 15th in yards per game, is in a state of transition after losing longtime player Thomas Davis in free agency to the Chargers.

 Here are some key numbers for bettors to focus on heading into 2019:

 - The Panthers finished in the bottom half of the league vs. the spread last season, going 7-9 and finishing the year with a 43.8 cover percentage.

 - The Panthers were middle of the pack when it came to hitting overs last season, ending the year precisely 50% on over/under lines.

 Start Betting on the Carolina Panthers Now

-While sports betting in North Carolina is not officially legalized yet, there is cautious optimism that legalization will take place in 2019 and might even finalized before the start of the upcoming NFL season.
+While sports betting in North Carolina is not officially legalized yet, there is cautious optimism that legalization will soon take place.

 Click here to read our comprehensive guide to legal sports betting in North Carolina for the latest developments.